amdeb/amdeb-doc/Design/Amazon Integration Design.md

 * `record_id`: the record id of the table.
 * `template_id`: the product template record id
 * `sync_timestamp`: the time stamp of the last synchronization.
-* `sync_type`: creation, update, delete, price, inventory, image, deactivate.
+* `sync_type`: creation, update, update_most, delete, price, inventory, image, deactivate.
-* `sync_values`: the combined value in update, delete, price,
+* `sync_data`: the synchronization data
-* `sync_status`: a code from 'New', 'Success', or 'Failure'.
-Default is 'New'.
+* `sync_status`: a status of 'Success', or 'Failure'.
-* `sync_message`: a success or error message from the last synchronization.
+* `sync_message`: a success or error message returned from the last synchronization.

-For each combination of `model_name` and `record_id`, there is only one record in this table.
+For each combination of `model_name`, `record_id` and `sync_type`, there is only one record in this table.
 All `Failure` records of `create` and `write` operations will be re-synced if there is a write operation the next time a synchronization process runs.
 All `Failure` records of `unlink` operations are only synced once.
 A user needs to handle the `unlink` operation manually.

+## TBD
-TBD: do we allows an option to synchronize all Odoo records with Amazon records? i.e, all Amazon records are same as active Odoo records, no more, no less.
+do we allows an option to synchronize all Odoo records with Amazon records? i.e, all Amazon records are the same as active Odoo records, no more, no less.